 A death may be reported to the Coroner if:

-If the Coroner decides that the cause of death is clear the registered doctor of the deceased will be able to sign the medical certificate which should be taken to the Registrar’s Office.
+If the Coroner decides that the cause of death is clear the Medical Examiner will be able to sign off on the medical certificate which will be sent to the Registrar’s Office.

 The Coroner sometimes may issue a certificate to the Registrar stating that a post-mortem is not required.